castral02/tf_binding/toolkit_to_train/README.md

         x = self.norm(x)
         x = F.gelu(x) #helps with a smoother and more expressive activation

-        for block in self.residual_blocks: #deepends the network x = block(x)
+        for block in self.residual_blocks: #deepens the network x = block(x)

         return x